The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Introduction

 We then discuss the possible realization of such extended model.
 While massless Dirac helical states have been proven to exist at the edges of quantum spin Hall systems\cite{bernevig_science_2006,zhang_2008,molenkamp-zhang,knez_2011,knez_2015}, this implementation is not optimal for the Dirac paradox in 1D.
 Indeed, since these states flow at the boundaries of a 2D quantum well, an heterojunction between two such wells with opposite edge helicity would exhibit a linear interface, whereto electrons could leak, like in the case of heterojunctions between two 3D Topological insulators mentioned above.
 However, a truly 1D implementation of helical states has been realized with spin-orbit coupled nanowires (NWs) exposed to a magnetic field\cite{depicciotto_2010,kouwenhoven_nanolett_2013,kouwenhoven_natcom_2017,kouwenhoven_2012,liu_2012,heiblum_2012,xu_2012,defranceschi_2014,marcus_2016,marcus_science_2016,kouwenhoven_2018}, in the regime of spin-orbit energy much larger than the Zeeman energy\cite{streda,vonoppen_2010,dassarma_2010,loss_PRB_2011,lutchyn_2012,loss_PRB_2017}.

 So far, this remarkable discovery has been mostly exploited in the search for Majorana quasi-particles\cite{vonoppen_2010,dassarma_2010,kouwenhoven_2012,liu_2012,heiblum_2012,xu_2012,defranceschi_2014,marcus_2016,marcus_science_2016,kouwenhoven_2018,kitaev,alicea_review,fujimoto,aguado_review}.
-However, further interesting research areas on NWs are fostered by the recent advances in gating techniques\cite{sasaki_2013,micolich,sasaki_2017,das_2019,guo_2021,sasaki_2021}, which nowadays enable one to control the Rashba spin-orbit coupling (RSOC), both in magnitude\cite{gao_2012,slomski_NJP_2013,wimmer_2015,nygaard_2016,sherman_2016,tokatly_PRB_2017,loss_2018,goldoni_2018,tsai_2018,gao-review,lau_2021} and sign\cite{kaindl_2005,meier-dil_2013,wang-fu_2016,nitta-frustaglia}.
+However, further interesting research areas on NWs are fostered by the recent advances in gating techniques\cite{sasaki_2013,micolich,sasaki_2017,das_2019,guo_2021,sasaki_2021}, which nowadays enable one to control the Rashba spin-orbit coupling (RSOC), both in magnitude\cite{gao_2012,slomski_NJP_2013,wimmer_2015,nygaard_2016,sherman_2016,tokatly_PRB_2017,loss_2018,goldoni_2018,tsai_2018,gao-review,lau_2021} and sign\cite{kaindl_2005,slomski_NJP_2013,wang-fu_2016,nitta-frustaglia}.
 Because in a NW the helicity of the massless modes is determined by the sign of the RSOC, a NW with two differently gated regions can represent a truly 1D implementation of the Dirac paradox configuration.
-Notably, in such an inhomogeneous setup, the massless helical modes are not sufficient to describe the low energy physics, which turns out to be well captured by the massless+massive Dirac model proposed here, instead.
-The resulting transmission coefficient is finite and can be tuned electrically over a wide range of values.
+Notably, in such an inhomogeneous setup, the massless helical modes are not sufficient to describe the low energy physics, which turns out to be well captured by the massless+massive Dirac model we propose here, instead.
+The resulting conductance can be tuned electrically over a wide range of values.

 Our paper is organized as follows.
 In Sec.\ref{sec-2} we analyze the Dirac paradox with two different models involving only massless modes.
 Then, in Sec.\ref{sec-3} we introduce a model with both massless and massive Dirac modes and show how this can yield a finite transmission coefficient depending on three parameters.
 Furthermore, in Sec.\ref{sec-4} we show that this model can be implemented in a suitably designed setup involving spin-orbit coupled NWs.
 Finally, in Sec.\ref{sec-5} we discuss our results and draw our conclusions.